 So let’s look at “7 Reasons Why Your Dealership Should Blog.”

 7 Reasons Why Your Dealership Should Blog

 Blogging must be seen in the context of overall marketing efforts.
 After all, what purpose does it serve if it doesn’t result in immediate direct sales?
 Blogging takes resources so it’s got to be worth the effort, right?
 Also, all blogging is not the same.
 There is a difference between blogging and making blogging a priority.
 For example, when blogging is made a priority, organizations find they are 13x more likely to obtain a positive ROI (Hubspot).
 Thus, intermittent and non-technical approaches to blogging do not have the same impact.

 Companies that publish 16+ blog posts per month generated 4.5x more leads than companies publishing 0-4 per month (Hubspot).
 So frequency does matter.
 Before getting disappointed and giving up, even 4 blog posts matter in the overall scheme of generating more leads.
 The biggest reason for that is the value the content you post has to visitors (those already on your site – as opposed to direct organic search traffic).
 That’s a great thing about blogs – they serve multiple purposes/benefits (as illustrated below).

 2. Build a Lead Pipeline

-Having leads that aren’t quite ready to purchase, but know who you are is a fantastic thing.
-And, thoughtful blog topics that engage customers earlier in their buying journey can draw these shoppers to you.
+Having leads that aren’t quite ready to purchase?
+You still want them to know who you are.
+Thoughtful blog topics that engage customers earlier in their buying journey can draw these shoppers to you.
 The blog can answer questions and address concerns that shoppers have throughout their shopping experience.

 When blogs are promoted on your website, visitors tend to look around, reducing bounce rates because of your engaging content.
 Early buying cycle content also provides you the time and opportunity to develop digital relationships which often eliminate competition and expedite sales.